 Storage and Serving

 Storage: You can keep this pie stored at room temperature for up to 2 days or in the fridge for up to 5.
 I prefer to store it in the fridge in the summer so that it holds together and stays fresh.
+This pie also freezes well!
+Once fully cooled, wrap tightly in plastic wrap then foil and freeze for up to 2 months.
+Thaw in the fridge overnight before serving.

 Serving: if storing this blueberry pie in the fridge, bring to room temperature before serving for best flavor.
 And of course, don't forget the scoop of ice cream on top!
 You can't have blueberry pie without a scoop of vanilla ice cream (it's a crime, you will be arrested).